stephen-bracken/ScalaLex/readme.md

 - ``+``  like kleene star, but with 1 or more, e.g. a+ is equivalent to aa*

 - ``|``  union/or operation, i.e. previous symbol or next symbol

+**Special operators**
+the following operators are used during the processing of an input string, and must be escaped using a \ character in order to be used

+- "\u0000" is an empty unicode character used to represent a transition on no input

+- "\u0008" is a backspace character that is used to represent concatenations

 **Planned operators**
 - ``{}`` used for definitions or specifying a specific number of symbols, e.g.